 Confirmed cancelled flights

 During the latest strikes almost all short-haul flights from London Heathrow operated, with some operated by Qatar Airways.
+However, there have been some short-haul cancellations, particularly at weekends.

 One return flight between London Heathrow and Madrid (BA458 & BA459) which is operated by a long-haul Boeing 777 was also cancelled regularly.